 Reason #6: Newsjacking or excellent timing?

 Newsjacking is a marketing strategy where brands piggyback off the most happening new stories to draw attention to their own content.
 While the Ice Bucket Challenge did not make a concerted effort at newsjacking, it benefited from its launch timing.
-After a cycle of bad news including the Malaysian airline crash, Israel-Palestine tensions, ISIS violence and Ferguson shooting, people were instantly drawn to a positive, re-energizing and democratic campaign they could all participate in.
+After a cycle of bad news including the Malaysian airline crash, Israel-Palestine tensions, ISIS violence, and the Ferguson shooting, people were instantly drawn to a positive, re-energizing, and democratic campaign they could all participate in.

 Reason #7: You don’t have to make a donation

 When you are asked to choose between paying out of your pocket or embarking on a new challenge, which one would you rather do?
 The Ice Bucket Challenge was a chance opportunity to do something different, contribute to a great cause, and possibly the opportunity to go viral.